Stephane Morera

 AEO vs. SEO: Why Your Small Business Needs Both in 2026

-You've spent time — and probably money — on SEO.
+You've spent time, and probably money, on SEO.
 Your website ranks.
 You show up in Google.
-That work matters and it still does.
+That work still matters.

 But something has shifted.
 A growing chunk of people are no longer scrolling through search results at all.
 They're asking ChatGPT.
 They're using Perplexity.
 They're reading Google's AI Overviews instead of clicking links.
 And in those results, your ranking doesn't help you if the AI has never heard of you.